Clemson students meet alum saved by great, great uncle in WWII

 Might meet a maid who stirred me so

 Whose perfume and lace all said but go

 And leave me swooning, and unsettled

 “The best opinion I’ve gotten of that poem is it’s ‘erotic doggerel’,” chuckled Skardon after reading it, but it had clearly moved everyone in the room.

 As the evening wore down, Skardon noted how Katie’s brother had not been saying much.

 “You’ll have to excuse my relative silence,” Wilson explained.
-“I’ve waited to meet you for a long time and I can’t really find words.”
+“I’ve waited to meet you for so long I can’t really find words.”

-“My three words are: survival, loyalty, faith,” he told Wilson, adding that anyone connected to Otis Morgan is as good as family to him.
-“I owe Otis a lot.
-He is kind of a cushion between me and everything else.
-If you know his name you can borrow money, have free cigars, I’ll give you a drink.
-Just mention his name.”
+“My three words for you are: survival, loyalty, faith,” he told Wilson.
+“I owe Otis everything.
+He is a cushion between me and everything else, and that bond is sacred.
+It’s a debt I can never repay, but you can borrow money, have free cigars, I’ll give you a drink . . . just mention his name.”